Career and Technical Education Concentration - Doctor of Philosophy in Educational Leadership

 An oral defense of the dissertation is required after the student’s dissertation committee has approved the initial submitted research.
 A defense of the dissertation must occur no later than five weeks before the student’s expected graduation date.
 Required revisions, if any, after the oral defense must be made and submitted to the Graduate College no later than four weeks before graduation.

-Students expecting to receive a Doctoral Degree in Educational Leadership with a concentration in Career and Technical Education are required to contact the Department of Teaching, Learning and Leadership in the College of Education to arrange a meeting time and location.
+Students expecting to receive a Doctoral Degree in Educational Leadership with a concentration in Career and Technical Education are required to contact the Department of Educational Leadership, Research, and Technology in the College of Education and Human Development to arrange a meeting time and location.
 It is suggested that one hour be scheduled for the oral defense.
 The student should prepare a 20-30 minute oral presentation along with an abstract, supporting visuals and related handouts.
 An additional 15-30 minutes should be planned for committee members’ questions and possible questions or comments from the viewing audience.

 The following represents a list of potential questions that a researcher should consider when preparing for the oral defense of the Dissertation Research Study.
 Although it is not intended to be a complete list of potential questions, this list is provided to assist the student in the preparing for the defense the Dissertation Study.